-To remove the string suffix from all buttons in the Measure codes screen, return to the Measure codes screen and tap 🖍 to view the Edit measure codes screen.
-Tap the Reset all string numbers button.
+To remove the string suffix, return to the Measure codes screen and tap \checkmark to view the Edit measure codes screen and then tap the Reset all string numbers button.

 Auto measure

 The Auto measure check box controls whether the software starts measuring as soon as you move from the Measure codes screen to the Measure topo or Measure point screen.
 Clear the Auto measure check box if you want to be able to change measurement settings, such as the measurement method or the antenna or target height before you start the measurement.